drliamoneil/drliamoneil.github.io/_pages/markdown.md

 ---

 ## Motive
 Definition: A reason for a human behavior.
-Readings:
   * General
       * [Allport, G. W. (1937).
 The functional autonomy of motives. _The American Journal of Psychology_, 50(1/4), 141–156.](https://doi.org/10.2307/1416626)
       * [McClelland, D. C. (1985).
 How motives, skills, and values determine what people do. _American Psychologist_, 40(7), 812–825.](https://doi.org/10.1037/0003-066X.40.7.812)